-At a cost of as little as $20 per person (if you are traveling with 3-5 people) you can also book a private Newark Airport transfer.
-These private transfer services are available 24/7 which means that your car will be there for you no matter what time you land at EWR.
-Once you arrive at EWR you will just have to call the number you received on your booking confirmation, to let your driver know you are ready and he can pull up in front of the terminal.
+To make your arrival in NYC a little smoother, you can book a private transfer from EWR to Manhattan.
+The services are available 24/7 which means that your car will be there for you no matter what time you land at EWR.
+Once you land, you will just have to call the number you received on your booking confirmation to let your driver know you are ready and he can pull up in front of the terminal.

 Make sure you get off at New York Penn Station, not Newark Penn Station!